WangLukang/VALOR-CD/README.md

 Official implementation of a three-stage weakly supervised building change detection framework.
 The method learns from image-level change labels, constructs complementary soft and SAM-refined hard pseudo labels, and distills them into a dense bi-temporal detector.

-> The public configuration is frozen to **DINOv2-Base + Top-5% MIL + SAM ViT-H on T2 + a fixed inference threshold of 0.7** for both WHU-CD and LEVIR-CD.
+> The public configuration is frozen to **DINOv2-Base + Top-5% MIL + SAM ViT-H + a fixed inference threshold of 0.7** for both WHU-CD and LEVIR-CD.

 ## Method